Sake ginger glazed salmon recipe, marinated in a Japanese yakitori sauce and fresh ginger.

 1 Mix the soy sauce, sake, mirin, ginger, garlic, chile flakes, and sugar in a medium bowl.
 Place the salmon fillets in a sturdy freezer bag.
 Pour the marinade into the freezer bag with the fish.
 Seal the freezer bag and place in a baking dish (so that if the bag leaks it doesn't get all over your fridge).
-Place in your refrigerator and chill at least 2 hours, preferably overnight.
+Place in your refrigerator and chill at least an hour, preferably several hours.

 3a Grilling method

 Brush the grill grates with olive oil; pre-heat your grill to medium heat.
-Remove salmon from bag, reserving the marinade.
-Place salmon either directly on the grill grate, or on a piece of aluminum foil (brushed with olive oil) over the grill grate, skin side down.
-Brush frequently with the marinade glaze, cook the salmon 10-20 minutes (depending on thickness of the fillets), brushing again with the marinade halfway through the cooking, until the salmon is just barely cooked, and easily flaked with a fork.
+Place salmon fillets on a piece of aluminum foil (brushed with olive oil) over the grill grate, skin side down.
+Brush the salmon with the marinade glaze.
+Cover the grill.
+Cook the salmon 6-10 minutes (depending on thickness of the fillets), brushing again with the marinade halfway through the cooking, until the salmon is just barely cooked, and easily flaked with a fork.

 3b Pan frying method

 3c Baking method

 Preheat oven to 350°F. Line a baking dish with aluminum foil.
 Brush the top of the foil with olive oil.
 Place salmon on the foil, skin side down.
-Bake for 10-20 minutes depending on how thick the fillets are, basting frequently with the marinade, until the salmon is barely cooked through and is easily flaked with a fork.
+Brush with marinade.
+Bake for 10-15 minutes depending on how thick the fillets are, basting frequently with the marinade, until the salmon is barely cooked through and is easily flaked with a fork.